Velocitune: A Velocity-based Dynamic Domain Reweighting Method for Continual Pre-training: Domain-adaptive continual pre-training with

 \section{Domain-adaptive continual pre-training with \method{}}

 In this section, we present a detailed explanation of \method{}.
-Our approach focuses on adjusting domain weights based on learning velocity.
-To quantify it, it is essential to determine both the initial and target losses for each domain.
-To achieve a cost-effective estimation of target losses, we adopt the Chinchilla scaling law to predict it using models trained using sub-sampled data.
-During training, we periodically assess learning velocity, increasing the sampling weights of slower domains while reducing weights of faster ones.
-This adjustment ensures more balanced learning across domains.
+Our approach focusses on adjusting domain weights based on learning velocity.
+To quantify learning velocity, it is essential to determine the model’s existing expertise in each domain, which can be represented by its initial evaluation losses.
+Additionally, we define a learning target as the expected loss that the model should achieve given a certain amount of training data.
+This target provides a reference for measuring progress and adjusting domain weights accordingly.
+During training, we periodically assess learning velocity, increasing the sampling weights of slower domains while reducing the weights of faster ones.
+This adjustment ensures balanced learning progress across domains.
 The methodology is detailed in \cref{algorithm}.